ChicoBitcoinJoe/community/README.md

 # Community

-This repo is an implementation of a *Reddit-like* site using Ethereum, Ipfs and the Share Platform (A collection of smart contracts on the Ethereum blockchain).
+This repo is an implementation of a *Reddit-like* site using Ethereum, Ipfs and a collection of smart contracts on the Ethereum blockchain.

 The Community white paper can be found [here](https://docs.google.com/document/d/1IW3YqxdpveDtERUvkXtVLSdQH8o17xq7eptDbHu08es/edit#)

-A short overview of the Share Platform can be found [here](https://docs.google.com/presentation/d/1oiCmJcrn15-kK3xS-UzPbx5M1LAyRlGRRJ6q4qllw0E/edit?usp=sharing).

 Features on release will include: